jhagelback/ml-sk/README.md

 **Keras** contains examples using Keras (checked for version 2.2.5) with TensorFlow backend (checked for version 1.14.0).

-**R** contains a few examples using R. I am not a huge R fan, but have written some examples for students that prefer R.
+**R** contains a few examples using R (checked for version 3.4.2).
+I am not a huge R fan, but have written some examples for students that prefer R.

 **Weka** contains some examples using the Weka API (checked for version 3.8.3).
 The main benefit of Weka is its GUI, but learning how to use the API can sometimes be useful.